 He has also participated as a member of technical teams undertaking overseas projects funded by international, regional and bilateral development agencies, including the World Bank, Asian Development Bank, UNDP and DfID.
 His overseas market experience includes countries in Eastern Europe, Latin America, the Middle East and South Asia.
 From 1997-99 he was Senior Consultant, Terms of Reference Expert and Proposal Evaluator in the EC-funded Phare Multi-Country Transport Programme, which involved more than 1200 transport professionals from 13 Central and Eastern European countries in a programme of over 30 courses, seminars and workshops.

 Harold Lewis is currently Director of Technical Services at Lewis Peterson Ltd (www.lewispeterson.co.uk), which offers specialist expertise in bidding and procurement.
-He is the author of two books - Bids, Tenders and Proposals: Winning business through best practice (2003, revised fourth edition 2012); and Choosing and Using Consultants and Advisers: a best practice guide to making the right decisions and getting good value (2004, paperback edition 2006).
+He is the author of two books - Bids, Tenders and Proposals: Winning business through best practice (2002, fifth edition 2015); and Choosing and Using Consultants and Advisers: a best practice guide to making the right decisions and getting good value (2004, paperback edition 2006).